Pelé (footballer, born 1978)

 Pedro Miguel Cardoso Monteiro (born 2 May 1978), commonly known as Pelé, is a former professional footballer who played as a central defender or a defensive midfielder.

-He spent most of his 24-year senior career in England, representing West Bromwich Albion in the Premier League.
+He spent most of his 24-year senior career in England, appearing for West Bromwich Albion in the Premier League.
+He started playing with Imortal.

+Born in Portugal, Pelé represented the Cape Verde national team at international level.

 Club career

 Portugal

 Born in Albufeira, Portugal, Pelé started playing professionally for local Imortal DC, moving to Algarve neighbours S.C.
 Farense after five seasons and spending one year in the Segunda Liga.
 He also played from 1999 to 2001 with his first club at that level.

 Pelé joined C.F.
 Os Belenenses for 2003–04, making his Primeira Liga debut on 1 August 2003 in a 1–1 home draw with U.D.
 Leiria.
 The following campaign, already an important first-team element, he scored the game's only goal for the former at home against Sporting CP on 6 March 2005.

 Southampton

 Pelé signed for Southampton for an undisclosed fee – believed to be £1 million – on 19 July 2006.
 He had attracted the attention of Premiership club West Ham United and Portsmouth, but decided to opt for the potential of the Championship side, where he was likely to get more games.

 On 30 December 2006, Pelé scored his first competitive goal for the Saints, against Leicester City.
 He started the season in his natural central defensive position but was eventually moved into defensive midfield, playing alongside Jermaine Wright while also moving back into defence to cover for injuries to Darren Powell and Claus Lundekvam.